Approved Codes of Practice (ACOPs)Up one level

-This approved code of practice has been prepared jointly by the Ministry of Business, Innovation and Employment and the New Zealand Contractors’ Federation, in consultation with the construction and forestry industries.
+This approved code of practice has been prepared jointly with the New Zealand Contractors’ Federation, in consultation with the construction and forestry industries.
 It provides best practice measures for employers to consider when managing mechanical plant roll over hazards in a way that meets the requirements of the Health and Safety in Employment Act and Regulations.
 All the code’s requirements are based on Standards produced by the International Organisation for Standardisation (ISO) or joint Australian/ New Zealand Standards.
 All referenced Standards are listed in Appendix A.

 The industrial processes by which paint, printing inks and resins are manufactured present a number of specific problems that must be recognised and dealt with to promote health and safety in the workplace.
 Many of the health and safety hazards present in the manufacture of paints are also present in the manufacture of printing inks and resins.
 It is therefore thought appropriate to deal with the three industries in the one document.
 The main aim of this code is to identify the hazards associated with the various manufacturing processes present in these industries and the precautions that should be adopted to minimise the accompanying risk to employees’ safety and health.